ahreurink/ticket-maker/README.md

 It uses no dependencies and java9 modules on purpose as an excercise.

 ## Getting Started
 To get started with this project, clone the repository and navigate to the project directory.
+Run Gemma with `ollama run gemma3:1b`
-Run directly with `java`.
+Run the ticket maker directly with `java`.

 ## Building the Project
 Built with `./build.sh` and run with `./run.sh`.
 Tested with java Temurin 11.0..27